 Of the top 10 solar panel manufacturers in the world, seven are headquartered in China, while only First Solar is headquartered in the United States.
 Determining where solar panels are manufactured is not as easy as you might think.
 The remaining two manufacturers on the list are from South Korea and Canada, although the latter is also considered Chinese.
 Over the years, the United States has come a long way in positioning itself as a leader in solar energy production, along with China, India, Japan and Vietnam.

+In particular, Solar Power San Diego has become a major hub for solar energy production in the US.
 Although solar energy was once seen as a niche market, these countries are demonstrating that this renewable energy source is a legitimate answer to the global search for alternatives to fossil fuels.
 The vast majority of photovoltaic products, or solar panels, are being installed in remote areas by giant solar farms that sell energy to utilities.
 Satellite images show the incredible growth of these huge solar farms that continue to appear all over China.
 China's dramatic increase in solar power is due to the nation's desperate need for electricity and its severe air pollution crisis.

 While some countries have reduced incentives to install solar panels, China's government is strongly encouraging financial institutions to incentivize solar installations.
 The United States has continued to improve its position as a leader in solar energy by expanding its utility sector and its facilities in the residential market.
 Much of the increase is due to significant government incentives given to the residential sector, which is a fast-growing market segment.
 The International Energy Agency estimates that solar energy production accounts for 700 million tons of CO2 savings each year.